My phone is always on me—and yes, I check it more than I probably should.

 Halloween Sound Box (iOS)

-This app has all of the terrifying sounds you’d ever need or want to create.
+This app has all the terrifying sounds you’d ever need or want to create.
 From horror organs to witch cackles, you’ll be equipped with more than your share of scary audio.
 (WARNING: Some of the sounds are, well, gross.
 And, by all means, again, stay away from the clowns.)

 After a long night of encountering everything from the pointy Freddy Kruger to the pasty Michael Myers, a nice, light, happy bedtime story is always welcome.